OSAC logo

 Elections/Political Stability

-French Guiana is an overseas department of France, and is administered by the French Guiana Assembly led by Gabriel Serville.
+French Guiana is an overseas department of France and is administered by the French Guiana Assembly led by Gabriel Serville.

 U.S. citizens should be aware that demonstrations and large events intended to be peaceful can turn confrontational.
 Avoid areas of demonstrations and exercise caution in the vicinity of any large gathering.